openplanet-nl/nadeoapi-docs/docs/auth.md

 	Ubi-AppId: 86263886-327a-4328-ac69-527f0d20a237
 	Authorization: Basic <email@address.com:password (base64-encoded)>

-Where the `Authorization` header is a basic authorization of your Ubisoft email and password.
+Where the `Authorization` header is a basic authorization of your Ubisoft email and password (e.g. `email@address.com:password` becomes `Basic ZW1haWxAYWRkcmVzcy5jb206cGFzc3dvcmQ=`).
 In Go for example, this is done via [SetBasicAuth](https://pkg.go.dev/net/http#Request.SetBasicAuth).

 Also, make sure you pass a valid user agent that Ubisoft can understand.
 Ubisoft blocks certain default user agents, so make sure you pass your own.
 Include your project name and a way to contact you.
 (This counts not only for the Ubisoft API, but also Nadeo's API.)
 For example: